Homemade Strawberry Ice Cream

-Earlier this week, I shared our strawberry ice cream cookie sandwiches, complete with red, white and pink M&Ms for Valentine’s Day.
+Earlier this week, I shared our strawberry ice cream sandwiches, complete with homemade chocolate chip cookies and red, white, and pink M&Ms for Valentine’s Day.
 The first time we made it, we used store-bought ice cream (and no one is judging).
-This year, we will make our homemade ice cream sandwiches again, but with the last bit of the homemade strawberry ice cream that I haven’t yet devoured.
+This year, we will make our homemade strawberry ice cream sandwiches again, but with the last bit of the homemade strawberry ice cream that I haven’t yet devoured.

 For Valentine’s Day, M and I have never done a big date night or lavish gift exchange.
 It’s just not for us.
 While we won’t drop a fortune on a fancy dinner, we will celebrate our loving family with a dessert that is too die for, at least according to my boys.

-Salted Triple Chocolate Chip Cookies (swap out chocolate chips for M&Ms to make it just right for Valentine’s Day)
+Salted Triple Chocolate Chip Cookies (swap out chocolate chips for red, pink, and white M&Ms to make it just right for Valentine’s Day)